Sofia Coppola: 1998–2003: Directorial debut and acclaim

+Coppola's first short film was Lick the Star (1998).
+It played many times on the Independent Film Channel.
+She made her feature film directing debut with The Virgin Suicides (1999), the film adaptation of the novel The Virgin Suicides by Jeffrey Eugenides.
+It received critical acclaim upon its premiere in North America at the 2000 Sundance Film Festival and was released later that year.
 Coppola was first drawn to the story after reading the book by Jeffrey Eugenides in 1995, at the recommendation of musician Thurston Moore.
 Coppola said she felt the novel's author understood the teenage experience.
 She has also said that if not for the book, she may not have had a career in film.
-Specifically, Coppola has highlighted the representation of teenagers "lazing around," a situation she connected with but felt was not seen very much in films in any relatable way.
+Specifically, Coppola has highlighted the representation of teenagers "lazing around", a situation she connected with but felt was not seen very much in films in any relatable way.
 The story's theme of loss was a personal connection for Coppola in light of the 1986 death of her oldest brother in a boating accident, though she stated that she did not immediately realize this connection.
-Coppola secured the rights to the novel without her father's help, and adapted the screenplay herself.
-The low-budget film drew praise from critics, and represented the point at which Coppola broke out of her father's shadow as a filmmaker in her own right.
+Coppola secured the rights to the novel and adapted the screenplay herself.
+The low-budget film drew praise from critics and represented the point at which Coppola became a filmmaker independent of her family connections.
 She credits the start of her career to the Cannes festival after the film premiered there.
+The film stars actors Danny DeVito, Kirsten Dunst, Scott Glenn, Josh Hartnett, Michael Paré, Jonathan Tucker, Kathleen Turner, and James Woods.